janneurocny/zabbix-debian-updates-check/README.md

-# Debain Updates for Zabbix
+# Debain Updates check for Zabbix
 Template for Zabbix to check if in Debian based OS updates are available.

 ## Configuration